microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ## Demo introduction

-In this example you will do the following:
+In this recipe, you will do the following:

   - [Use Microsoft Teams App template](#use-microsoft-teams-app-template)
   - [Install Fluid package dependencies](#install-fluid-package-dependencies)